 What most people don’t realize is that banks aren’t in the business to own homes.

 They are in the business to loan people money.
 But when they have to foreclose on a house… the bank is forced to own the home until they’re able to sell it to get all or most of their money back.

-But, what they had found is that when a North Carolina & New Jersey foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
+But, what they had found is that when a throughout the USA foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
 Often times the bank would rather have you in the property even after you stop paying your payments and the foreclosure is started because it wards of vandals and keeps the house in good working order.